- Booster Gold

 In a moment of self-reflection, Booster calls himself "the greatest hero the world will never know," officially spouting his book's new tag line for the first time.

 Booster is rejoined with Skeets (er, the current Skeets, not the past version that accompanied him into the past) who has been deactivated by Michelle.
 Michelle has never much cared for robots (showing a 25th-century bias against artificial life forms), and has never treated Skeets with much respect.

 A PAIR OF DOCS?: These three panels are nearly identical to the final three panels of Booster Gold, Vol. 2, #4, page 19.

 SCHOOL'S IN: Booster recaps the events of the issue in front of Hunter's cryptic as usual chalkboard.

 Boosterrific Review: The word "epilogue" in the title of this story accurately prepares the reader for the story within.
-All but 3 pages of the issue deal with Booster Gold's heart-to-heart with himself and providing closure for the story arc of the previous 4 issues (or 6 of the previous 8, counting the prologue story in issues 12 and 13).
-Surprisingly, this issue is more satisfying than the actual conclusion to the story, probably because of the heartfelt emotion expressed by the issues main characters, siblings Booster Gold and Michelle Carter.
+All but 3 pages of the issue deal with Booster Gold's heart-to-heart with himself and provide closure for the story arc of the previous 4 issues (or 6 of the previous 8, counting the prologue story in issues 12 and 13).
+Surprisingly, this issue is more satisfying than the actual conclusion to the story, probably because of the honest emotion expressed by the issue's main characters, siblings Booster Gold and Michelle Carter.